FJMoisesRomero/FJMoisesRomero/README.md

 ![Banner](image.png)

-# Hello, I'm Franco Moises Romero! 👋
+# Hello, I'm Franco Moises! 👋

 I'm a final-year student at the Catholic University of Salta, Argentina.
 I've been programming since I was 15, and I am passionate about technology and software development.
 Currently, I'm solo developing a system for a connectivity and radiofrequency company.